Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: An upper bound on the iteration number

 and every vertex~$v \in C''$ satisfies

 The resulting graph is the auxiliary graph~$\Aux(G)$.

-\begin{remark} Let~$G$ and~$G'$ with~$G \succeq G'$ be two graphs appearing during the original game (i.e., the graph~$G'$ appears later than~$G$).
-Then it holds that~$\Aux(G')\supseteq \Aux(G)$, since by definition, the graph~$\Aux(G')$ contains all the vertices and all the edges from previous auxiliary graphs. \end{remark}
+\begin{rem} Let~$G$ and~$G'$ with~$G \succeq G'$ be two graphs appearing during the original game (i.\,e., the graph~$G'$ appears later than~$G$).
+Then it holds that~$\Aux(G')\supseteq \Aux(G)$, since by definition, the graph~$\Aux(G')$ contains all the vertices and all the edges from previous auxiliary graphs. \end{rem}

 To describe the strategy that Player~$2$ will pursue in the original game, we need the notion of a \emph{triangle completion}, an operation on undirected uncolored graphs, which we define next.
 Whereas the clean-up steps are designed to simulate information essentially collected by the~$1$-dimensional Weisfeiler-Leman algorithm, the triangle completion is designed to capture certain dynamics of the~$2$-dimensional algorithm, as will become apparent.